🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 And you could also include in that every single person who ran for office, you know, national level for the DNC.

-Supports taxpayer-funded sex changes, supports transitioning children, supports abortion up until and including birth taxpayer funded period, supported open borders.
+Supports taxpayer-funded sex changes, supports transitioning children, supports abortion up until and including birth taxpayer-funded periods, supported open borders.

-What I really just mean to say is meet the Democrat Party.
+What I really just mean to say is meet the Democrat Party and no one pushes back.

 Hey, what's Donald Trump's most radical viewpoint?